Ayush-Warikoo/Master-Menu/README.md

 <a name="description"></a>
 ## Description

-### Description
+### Functionality
-Master menu is a web application that removes all the inconveniences of eating out and allows you to personalize your dining experience.
-It makes a digital version of every restaurant’s menu accessible all in one place, listing each menu item’s price, rating and ingredients.
-This allows users with allergies or dietary restrictions to know what dishes they can eat without having to ask a waiter or hoping that the menu comes with all the ingredients.
-Additionally, once you know which dish you would like, you can pre-order them, which notifies the restaurant to get started on your meal ahead of time, removing the inconvenience of waiting at your table for your food to come.
+Master Menu is a web application that removes many of the inconveniences of eating out and personalizes one's dining experience.
+It puts a digital version of restaurant menus in one place, listing each menu item’s price, rating, ingredients and a picture of the dish as well.
+Using the menu filter, users can input allergies/dietary restrictions, ingredient preferences, a budget limit, a rating minimum, as well as their diet, which includes pollopescetarian, pescetarian, vegetarian and vegan options.
+The application will take this information and highlight the food that match the user's personalized criteria.
+Once a user has decided on a dish, they can add it to their order and book a reservation, removing the inconvenience of waiting at the restaurant for their order to be taken and for their food to be made.

 ### Development Tools
 The application utilizes a FERN (Firebase, Express, React and Node.js) stack, as well as Stripe for payment processing.
 The application leverages Firebase authentication, allowing users to sign up and log in.
-The deployed website is also hosted by Firebase and order information is stored and retrieved from Cloud Firestore databases.
-Moreover, the application uses React Router for routing between web pages, React Context API for state management and Axios package for sending HTTP requests.
+The deployed website is also hosted by Firebase and menu/order information is stored and retrieved from Cloud Firestore databases.
+Moreover, the application uses React Router for routing between web pages, Context API for state management and Axios package as the HTTP client.

-### Next Steps
-Currently the application has a McDonalds page as a demonstration, but in terms of Master Menu's next steps I’m looking to create a front end for restaurant owners where they can input restaurant information themselves as well as receive notifications for orders placed by customers.
-Another feature in development is allowing customers to input their food allergies, likes, dislikes, budget, calorie limit, etc to display the menu items in order of the user’s preferences.
-This would further the level of personalization and save customers from having to read through all of the menu.

 <a name="installation-and-deployment"></a>
 ## Installation and Deployment
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-A deployed demo (with "McDonalds" page) is available at [https://master-menu-app.web.app/](https://master-menu-app.web.app/).
+A deployed demo (with sample "McDonalds" and "PizzaPizza" pages) is available at [https://master-menu-app.web.app/](https://master-menu-app.web.app/).

 Installs node_modules
 ```